The Iowa State Fair, America’s classic state fair, welcomes everyone to its celebration of pride and achievement held annually in August.

 Available for the Cattle Barn Penningroth Media Center, Pioneer Livestock Pavilion, Richard O. Jacobson Exhibition Center, Sheep Barn Sale Ring and Swine Barn Sale Ring when the State Fair sound system is being used.
 For more information, call 515/262-3111, ext.
 522, at least 48 hours in advance.

-During the 11 days of the Fair, a Telecommunications Device for the Deaf (TDD) will be available 24 hours a day for outgoing local/credit calls located outside The Des Moines Register Service Center, west of the Administration Building.
+During the 11 days of the Fair, a Telecommunications Device for the Deaf (TDD) will be available 24 hours a day for outgoing local/credit calls located outside the Robert G. Horner & Sheri Avis Horner Service Center, west of the Administration Building.

 Ramps, curb cuts, street-level entrances and observation ramps make most buildings and facilities accessible to those using mobility aids.
-Accessible seating is available in the Grandstand and Pioneer Livestock Pavilion.
-Low-mount telephones are also provided.
-Donations from Iowans across the state have paid for the replacement of many blocks of sidewalks, eliminating many ruts, cracks and bumps.
+Accessible seating is available in the Grandstand, Pioneer Livestock Pavilion and Jacobson Center.
+Donations from Iowans across the state have paid for the replacement of many blocks of sidewalks each year to help eliminate and reduce barriers that impact those with mobility aids.

-Hy-Vee First Aid and Health Center is located east of the John Deere Agriculture Building.
-A satellite station is located in The Des Moines Register Service Center, west of the Administration Building.
-Both are staffed by representatives of the Central Iowa Chapter of the American Red Cross.
+Hy-Vee Health and First Aid Center is located east of the John Deere Agriculture Building.
+Satellite stations are located in the Robert G. Horner & Sheri Avis Horner Service Center, west of the Administration Building, and east of Gate #10.
+All locations are staffed by representatives of the Central Iowa Chapter of the American Red Cross.

 When ordering Grandstand tickets through Ticketmaster or the State Fair Ticket Office, please request seating for the disabled; room for one person and two companions will be provided in an accessible seating area.
 For information on Grandstand shows and ticket buying procedures, call 515/262-3111 ext.
 305.

-Representatives of the Iowa State Fair Public Safety Department offer paging for lost children, senior citizens and medical emergencies ONLY from 8 a.m. to Midnight in The Des Moines Register Service Center, located west of the Administration Building.
+Representatives of the Iowa State Fair Public Safety Department offer paging for lost children, senior citizens and medical emergencies ONLY from 8 a.m. to Midnight in the Robert G. Horner & Sheri Avis Horner Service Center, located west of the Administration Building.
 After Midnight this service is available at Iowa State Fair Public Safety headquarters, located at the west end of the Grand Concourse.

 Facilities with ramps, widened doorways, handrails and stalls built to accommodate those using mobility aids are available in major buildings across the Fairgrounds.
-They include The Des Moines Register Service Center, Grandstand, Walnut Center, Elwell Family Food Center, Richard O. Jacobson Exhibition Center, 4-H Exhibits Building, Paul R. Knapp Animal Learning Center, William C. Knapp Varied Industries Buildings, the Horse, Cattle, Sheep and Swine Barns, plus facilities east of the Susan Knapp Amphitheater and north of Ye Old Mill.
+They include the Robert G. Horner & Sheri Avis Horner Service Center, Grandstand, Walnut Center, Patty & Jim Cownie Cultural Center, Elwell Family Food Center, Richard O. Jacobson Exhibition Center, 4-H Exhibits Building, Paul R. Knapp Animal Learning Center, William C. Knapp Varied Industries Buildings, Stalling Barn, Cattle Barn, Pioneer Livestock Pavilion, plus facilities east of the Susan Knapp Amphitheater, north of Gate 15 and north of Ye Old Mill.